Reinforcement Learning Control of a Biomechanical Model of the Upper Extremity: Methods

 \subsection{Evaluation}

-For evaluation of the trajectories resulting from the learned policy for different target conditions, we designed a discrete Fitts' Law type task.
-This task follows the ISO 9241-9 ergonomics standard and incorporates 13 equidistant targets arranged in a circle at 50cm distance in front of the body and placed 10cm right of the right shoulder (Fig~\ref{fig:iso-task-setup}).
-As soon as a target is reached and the end-effector stays inside for 100ms, the next target is given to the learned policy.
-This also happens after 1.5 seconds, regardless of whether the episode was successful.
+For an evaluation of the trajectories resulting from the learned policy for different target conditions, we designed a discrete Fitts' Law type task.
+This task follows the ISO 9241-9 ergonomics standard and incorporates 13 equidistant targets arranged in a circle 50 cm in front of the body and placed 10 cm right of the right shoulder (Fig.~\ref{fig:fitts-law-type-task}).
+As soon as a target is reached and the end-effector remains inside for 100 ms, the next target is given to the learned policy.
+This also happens after 1.5 seconds, regardless of whether or not the episode was successful.

-Based on the recommendations in \cite{Guiard2009}, we determine different task difficulty conditions by sampling ``form and scale'', i.e., the \textit{Index of Difficulty (ID)} and the distance $D$ between the target centers are sampled independently instead of using a distance-width grid.
-We use the \textit{Shannon Formulation} \cite{MacKenzie89} of Fitts' Law to compute the resulting distance between initial and target point $D$, given the target width $W$ and the ID:
+Based on the recommendations from Guiard et al.\cite{Guiard09}, we determine different task difficulty conditions by sampling ``form and scale'', i.e., the \textit{Index of Difficulty (ID)} and the distance $D$ between the target centers are sampled independently, instead of using a distance-width grid.
+We use the \textit{Shannon Formulation}\cite{MacKenzie89} of Fitts' Law (equation~\eqref{eq:fitts-law-shannon}) to compute the resulting distance between the initial and target point $D$, given the target width $W$ and the ID:

-The used combinations of distance, width, and ID are given in Table~\ref{tab:directional-experiment-conditions} and the resulting target setup is shown in Fig~\ref{fig:iso-task-setup}A.
+The used combinations of distance, width, and ID can be found as Supplementary Table S1 online, and the resulting target setup is shown in Fig.~\ref{fig:fitts-law-type-task}a.

 The model executes 50 movements for each task condition and each direction, i.e., 6500 movements in total.
-All movements reached the target and stayed inside for 100ms within the given maximum movement time of 1.5s.
-Plots for all task conditions and movement directions together with their underlying data can be found in a public repository \cite{reacherSG_dataset}.
+All movements reached the target and remained inside for 100 ms within the given maximum movement time of 1.5 s.
+Plots for all task conditions and movement directions, together with their underlying data, can be found in a public repository\cite{Fischer20_zenodo}.

 In addition, an adaptive ``moving target'' mechanism is applied to generate elliptic movements from our learned policy.
-During training, the policy only has learned to reach a given target as fast and accurate as possible -- it was never asked to follow a specific path accurately.
-For this reason, we make use of the following method:
+During training, the policy only learned to reach a given target as fast and accurate as possible -- it was never asked to follow a specific path accurately.
+For this reason, we make use of the following method.